openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The following additional considerations are given for pre-existing Authorization Request parameters:

 `nonce`:
 : REQUIRED.
 Defined in [@!OpenID.Core].
 It is used to securely bind the Verifiable Presentation(s) provided by the Wallet to the particular transaction.
 See (#preventing-replay) for details.

 `scope`:
 : OPTIONAL.
 Defined in [@!RFC6749].
 The Wallet MAY allow Verifiers to request presentation of Verifiable Credentials by utilizing a pre-defined scope value.
 See (#request_scope) for more details.

 `response_mode`:
 : OPTIONAL.
 Defined in [@!OAuth.Responses].
-This parameter is used (through the new response mode `direct_post`) to ask the Wallet to send the response to the Verifier via an HTTPS connection (see (#response_mode_post) for more details).
+This parameter is used (through the new Response Mode `direct_post`) to ask the Wallet to send the response to the Verifier via an HTTPS connection (see (#response_mode_post) for more details).
 It is also used to request signing and encrypting (see (#jarm) for more details).
 If the parameter is not present, the default value is `fragment`.

 The following is a non-normative example of an Authorization Request: